ojilles/jilles.net/_posts/2013-08-22-doing-graphite-derivates-correctly.md

 ![Raw data][pic1]

 Basically, a bunch of counters across various different machines.
-Most likely, you will want to see this derrived and concequently summed or averaged out (depending on what you are looking at of course).
+Most likely, you will want to see this derived and consequently summed or averaged out (depending on what you are looking at of course).
 Quite often I then see graphs like this: